Amiri Baraka: Biography

 In July 2002, Baraka was named Poet Laureate of New Jersey by Governor Jim McGreevey.
 The position was to be for two years and came with a $10,000 stipend.
 Baraka held the post for a year, during which time he was mired in controversy, including substantial political pressure and public outrage demanding his resignation.
 During the Geraldine R. Dodge Poetry Festival in Stanhope, New Jersey, Baraka read his 2001 poem on the September 11th attacks "Somebody Blew Up America?", which was criticized for anti-Semitism and attacks on public figures.
 Because there was no mechanism in the law to remove Baraka from the post, and he refused to step down, the position of state poet laureate was officially abolished by the State Legislature and Governor McGreevey.
+In October 2002, 131 creatives and activists signed the surrealist-sponsored declaration "Poetry Matters: On the Media Persecution of Amiri Baraka" in solidarity with him.
+Signatories included Mary Stanley Low.

+In 2002, scholar Molefi Kete Asante included Baraka on his list of 100 Greatest African Americans.
 Baraka collaborated with hip-hop group The Roots on the song "Something in the Way of Things (In Town)" on their 2002 album Phrenology.

-In 2002, scholar Molefi Kete Asante included Amiri Baraka on his list of 100 Greatest African Americans.

 In 2003, Baraka's daughter Shani, aged 31, and her lesbian partner, Rayshon Homes, were murdered in the home of Shani's sister, Wanda Wilson Pasha, by Pasha's ex-husband, James Coleman.
 Prosecutors argued that Coleman shot Shani because she had helped her sister separate from her husband.
 A New Jersey jury found Coleman (also known as Ibn El-Amin Pasha) guilty of murdering Shani Baraka and Rayshon Holmes, and he was sentenced to 168 years in prison for the 2003 shooting.